zooniverse/front-end-monorepo/docs/arch/adr-10.md

-# ADR 5: Type conversions from Mobx-State-Tree to JSON API
+# ADR 10: Type conversions from Mobx-State-Tree to JSON API for Javascript Maps

 Created: November 1, 2018